Parent and Player Resources

 Rep Hockey Conflict/Complaint

-NOTE: In order for the conflict resolution committee to be able to address any concerns or code of conduct complaints, the complaint/concern must be received in writing using this form.
+NOTE: In order for the conflict resolution committee to be able to address any concerns or code of conduct complaints, the complaint/concern must be received in writing using the above form(s).
 Anonymous complaints will not be responded to.
 All forms will be sent to applicable Executive on the committee, including the President of HHMH.

 Want to Volunteer?